oceanumeric/innoLab-Videos/ai-agents/slides.md

 - Write and Extract are easy to understand
   - most effective way is to give examples (good examples)
   - brainstorming together with ChatGPT is a good way to get good examples
+  - `function calling` is a good way to structure the data

 - Rank is a little bit tricky
   - You need to understand the data well